cmsamaaa/govtech-tap-2023/README.md

 #### METEOR TAP Assessment 2023
 For this technical assessment, I chose to attempt the backend (RESTful API) project.
-This project is written in TypeScript for NodeJs, using Express.js framework with MongoDB database.
+This project is written in NodeJs with TypeScript, using Express.js framework with MongoDB database.

 ## Table of contents
 - [Getting Started](#getting-started)